Saturday, June 20, 2009

 I'm a huge fan of reality television.
 And I don't consider it a "guilty pleasure", nor am I ashamed to admit that I watch it.
 Although, when I think about it, nowadays, reality television is becoming more of an oxymoron since they are practically scripted, but I find all the drama and build up to be too captivating to avoid, like passing a car wreck on the highway, you just have to slow down and look.

-The Real World debuted on MTV.
+I can remember when it all started.
+I was 12 I think, when the very first The Real World debuted on MTV.
 Now that was reality television - - even for the producers and camera men, they didn't even really know how to manipulate their cast yet!
 Fast-forward to the Las Vegas season when they stripped the "7 strangers living in a house together" of a television, installed a jacuzzi, and all but spoon-fed them alcohol 24/7, "and folks, we've got ourselves a show," they said to themselves.
 Now, the Music Television station has pretty much been converted to a reality show cable channel because I can't remember the last time I saw an actual video on MTV.

 Anyways, I could go on and on about how, with the advent of the internet, the whole idea of reality television, and this warped and addicting sense of voyeurism has taken over the world, and has literally, right before our very eyes, actually changed the way we live, the way the world works, the way everything was, like evolution occurring at warp speed.
 The magnitude of its power, to think about it, is just too much to deal with right now, when all I really meant to discuss this morning was American Idol.